 Check the oil level in the reservoir periodically.
-The oil level should come to within 1" of the pump cover plate with all cylinders retracted.
+The oil level should come to the bottom of the filler screen with all cylinders retracted.
 Drain, clean and replenish the reservoir with Power Team hydraulic oil yearly or more often if necessary.
 The frequency of oil change will depend upon the general working conditions, severity of use and overall cleanliness and care given the pump.